librasteve/raku-Physics-Error/README.md

 # raku-Physics-Error
 some code to handle physical measurement errors (nothing to do with programming errors!)

+Note: The caret prefix ^ can now used as an alternative to the libra prefix ♎️ to ease typing.
+Also the tilde ~ has been added as an alternative to ± to introduce an Error term.

 # Instructions
 Installs automatically with```zef --verbose install Physics-Measure --/test``` uninstall with, ```zef uninstall Physics::Measure``` and ```zef uninstall Physics::Error```